knownasilya/ember-query-params/README.md

 ![Ember Version][ember-version]

 This addon is in response to https://github.com/emberjs/ember.js/issues/11592.
-The idea came from @rwjblue.
+The idea came from [Robert Jackson].

 :warning: This addon uses the `Map` browser API, if your app supports browsers that don't include it, then please use a [polyfill].